FAA still needs to strengthen Boeing oversight after Max crashes, inspector general says

 The inspector general recommended that the FAA review the practice.

-Auditors also found a mismatch between the resources devoted to oversight of Boeing, a manufacturing behemoth making airliners that carry millions of passengers, and Gulfstream Aerospace Corp., which makes business jets.
+Auditors also found a mismatch between the resources devoted to oversight of Boeing, a manufacturing behemoth making airliners that carry millions of passengers, and Gulfstream Aerospace, which makes business jets.

-The inspector general’s auditors pegged the size of the core FAA team overseeing Boeing’s ODA at 42 people.
+The inspector general’s auditors put the size of the core FAA team overseeing Boeing’s ODA at 42 people.
 In 2019, they were responsible for overseeing 448 major certification projects from Boeing and 1,500 company employees.

 The FAA’s core “Organization Management Team” for Gulfstream included 19 people.
-But they had a dramatically smaller workload, according to the inspector general’s analysis, overseeing Gulfstream’s 89 major certification projects and 477 employees.
+But they had a much smaller workload, according to the inspector general’s analysis, overseeing Gulfstream’s 89 major certification projects and 477 employees.

-The inspector general said the FAA’s leaders had not comprehensively reviewed staffing on the Boeing team to determine if it was sufficient.
+The inspector general said the FAA’s leaders had not comprehensively reviewed staffing on the Boeing team to determine whether it was sufficient.

 In a response to the audit, the FAA said it has taken steps to improve communication.
 That includes efforts to “enhance cross-office awareness and further integrate decision-making.”